 Less is definitely more

 Keep in mind, though, that the holidays are a noisy time, and everyone is inundated with marketing messages.
 When you’re responding to people online, your best bet is always quality over quantity.
 In the cacophony of the holiday season, true conversation will stand out.
 (That’s a short paragraph about a great big idea.
-If you’re unfamiliar with “engagement marketing,” then you might also find this video useful, along with part one of this series on Craftzine and part three on the Etsy Storque.)
+If you’re unfamiliar with “engagement marketing,” then you might also find this video useful, along with this blog post on Craftzine.)
 And then, right after the holidays, you can begin building your own social media community, so you’ll be ready for next year’s holiday season.

 About the Author:

 Handmade Spark is proud to feature Diane Gilleland, the Social Media Maven behind Craftypod.
 Stay tuned for much more from “Sister Diane” in the weeks to come!